Grow Your Accounting Business Online With WordPress

 - etc.

-Providing great content with advice and tips will get your visitors sharing your web pages with others online and coming back for more.
-Content marketing is the most effective way to inform and educate site visitors and prospective clients about your business.
+You will want to provide great content with information and tips that will get your readers sharing your content online and coming back for more information.
+Content marketing is a great way to educate site visitors and prospects about your business.

-For example, topics for an accounting business could include the following:
+For example, topics for an accounting business can include the following:

 - How balance sheets work